alanng10/class-lang/Info/Article/Platform/a.md

 Class compiler modules layer on top of System in the architecture.

-Store modules layer on top of Class compiler modules in the architecture.
+Store modules layer on top of System in the architecture.

+View modules layer on top of System in the architecture.

 Page modules layer on top of Store modules in the architecture.

-View modules layer on top of Page modules in the architecture.